Standardized Testing Reporting

 - We also hope this policy will discourage too much testing.
 Our recommendation typically is that students should test twice.
 Some students will find more comfort in a third testing but testing many times only very, very rarely has produced measurably different results.
 We believe time is better spent elsewhere.

-- Test scores are only one element in a very thorough application review process and given the academic strength of our applicants, and only with exceptional rarity, have test results been the final decision point in our considerations.
+- Test scores are only one element in a very thorough application review process and only with exceptional rarity have test results been the final decision point in our considerations.

 The testing requirement applies equally to the ACT and the SAT and parallels our requirement that students submit full academic records for all schools attended.